 Leg room, head room & passenger space

 There’s enough extra space in the Stonic for it to feel noticeably bigger than the Rio, and the taller body style means headroom for rear seat passengers is improved too.
-However, the wheelbase constraints mean there’s no more rear seat legroom than in the Rio hatch, which means it’s adequate but not luxurious: compared to some small crossover rivals it feels more cramped – and the dark cabin doesn’t help.
+However, the wheelbase constraints mean there’s no more rear seat legroom than in the (now discontinued) Rio hatch, which means it’s adequate but not luxurious: compared to some small crossover rivals it feels more cramped – and the dark cabin doesn’t help.

 With the seats folded, you can get a maximum of 1,155 litres and a flat load floor, but again the rivals do better.
 At least the Stonic has a wide-opening tailgate so access is easy, but there’s a pronounced loading lip, although it's no worse than you'll find in a SEAT Arona.

 Reliability and Safety

 Independent crash tester Euro NCAP hasn't actually tested the Stonic, but it's given it a score based on the mechanically identical Rio supermini.
 And it has awarded the Stonic two different star ratings, because not all of Kia's safety kit is fitted as standard.
 The basic model has a three-star score, but adding the Safety Pack boosts this to five stars.